AllenInstitute/ZeroMQ-XOP/Readme.rst

 Compilation
 ^^^^^^^^^^^

-To compile for IgorPro 6/7:
+To compile for Igor Pro 6/7:

 - You must use the proper XOP Toolkit: **Toolkit 7**.
-Thus, in the *XOP Toolkit Setup* section, replaces ``$xop-toolkit-dir/XOP Toolkit 8/IgorXOPs/XOPSupport`` with ``$xop-toolkit-dir/XOP Toolkit 7/IgorXOPs/XOPSupport`` throughout.
+Thus, in the *XOP Toolkit Setup* section, replace ``$xop-toolkit-dir/XOP Toolkit 8/IgorXOPs8/XOPSupport`` with ``$xop-toolkit-dir/XOP Toolkit 7/IgorXOPs7/XOPSupport`` throughout.
-- You must explicit the IGOR6_OR_7 option in the cmake generation stage.
+- You must explicit the IGOR6 option in the cmake generation stage.
 In other words, your ``cmake -G ..`` calls (the first cmake call) must include ``-DIGOR6=ON``.
-- On Windows, you should compile with the officially supported Visual Studio version: Visual Studio 15 2017.
+- On Windows, you should compile with the officially supported Visual Studio version for XOP Toolki 7: Visual Studio 15 2017.
 As such, your cmake generation stage should use ``cmake -G "Visual Studio 15 2017" ..`` (instead of 2019).

   Putting these together, the generation steps are: